-A lot of leaders practice key virtues and tenets, many of which have been passed down from philosophers of antiquity to modern times.
-The virtue of temperance often doesn’t get as much attention as it should, perhaps it comes across as ‘boring’ in a hedonistic world of indulgence, instead opting for, well, temperance and self-control.
+Many leaders practice key virtues and tenets, many of which have been passed down from philosophers of antiquity to modern times.
+The virtue of temperance often doesn’t get as much attention as it should; perhaps it comes across as ‘boring’ in a hedonistic world of indulgence, instead opting for temperance and self-control.

 Below are some tips on what temperance is in the professional world and how to apply it to become a great leader and to unlock your full emotional intelligence (EQ).

 A hot blade forged of steel is not simply quenched and put into battle, not now, not in centuries past.
 From mediaeval Japan to the Middle Ages in Europe, the key to working a hot blade and unlocking the true durability and strength of the steel was to temper it in a process known as annealing.
 The repetitive ‘folding’ of the steel and hammering out imperfections increasingly strengthened the chemical attributes of the steel to achieve remarkably powerful and majestic weapons.

 Many epochs ago, Aristotle listed temperance as one of his cardinal virtues, describing it as self-control that enables a successfully balanced life without moving towards excess.